asreview/asreview/docs/source/simulation_study_results.rst

 Plotting recall as a function of the proportion of screened publications offers insight in model performance throughout the entire screening process (Cormack and Grossman 2014; Yu, Kraft, and Menzies 2018).
 The curves give information in two directions.
-On the one hand they display the proportion of publications that need to be screened (1-WSS) to achieve a certain level of recall, but on the other hand they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).
+On the one hand, they display the proportion of publications that need to be screened (1-WSS) to achieve a certain level of recall, on the other hand, they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).